cosmos/cips/README.md

 2. Preview your local Jekyll site in your web browser at `http://localhost:4000`.

 More information on Jekyll and GitHub pages [here](https://help.github.com/en/enterprise/2.14/user/articles/setting-up-your-github-pages-site-locally-with-jekyll).

+## Acknowledgements

+This repository began as a direct clone of the [Ethereum EIP repo](https://github.com/ethereum/eips).
+Special thanks to the incredible Ethereum core development community and its organizers!